FlipsideCrypto/base-models/models/doc_descriptions/nft/nft_events_table_doc.md

 {% docs nft_events_table_doc %}

-This table contains NFT sales on the Optimism blockchain.
+This table contains NFT sales on the Base blockchain.
 More NFT marketplaces will be added over time.

 {% enddocs %}